Strategy 1: Lose Weight

 Strategy 3: Develop a Taste for Fish

 Back in the 1980s, scientists began to notice that the Inuit, whose traditional diet is rich in omega-3 fatty acids, had low rates of inflammatory conditions such as cardiovascular disease and asthma.
 Since then, researchers around the world have been trying to find ways to make omega-3s useful in preventing or treating such diseases.

 So far, it has been shown that omega-3s are quite effective in reducing cardiovascular risk.
-However, “allergic disease is way behind cardiovascular research,” says John Brannan, a PhD in pharmacology from Australia, who has come to McMaster University and the Firestone Institute for Respiratory Health in Hamilton, Ontario to research fish oil and asthma.
+However, “allergic disease is way behind cardiovascular research,” says John Brannan, a PhD in pharmacology from Australia, who has been researching fish oil and asthma.

 In his study, Brannan is trying to replicate recent research that finds fish oil, in high doses, effective at treating exercise-induced asthma.
 He wants to take the research a step further as well, and see whether fish oil has a positive effect in cases of severe exercise-induced asthma.

 At this point, Brannan doesn’t foresee fish oil caplets becoming a standard treatment for asthma, in part because of the high dose being used in the current research (about 20 times the amount in a capsule from the drugstore).
 However, he doesn’t discourage people from taking omega-3 supplements*, particularly if they’re not eating fish with high amounts of omega-3s, such as salmon, herring and tuna, as part of their regular diet.

 “I think the bottom line is more [research] needs to be done,” he says.
 “It’s exciting though.
 The potential anti-inflammatory properties of [omega-3s] are definitely something that requires more investigation.”